-By the fall of 2014 the group had grown tremendously but at the same time Jon Bufkin was fighting his own personal battles with cancer.
-Sadly, in December of that year Jon passed.
-But the group saw what Jon had started and realized a promising future.
-Interim director Bobby Marko took the helm and with the help of a core team made up of Nathan Thompson, Brian Hallett and Scott Simmons, the group expanded it’s vision always keeping the core mission at the heart, to elevate the film and video community in Nashville.
+By the fall of 2014 the group had grown tremendously.
+Bobby Marko took the helm and with the help of a core team made up of Nathan Thompson, Brian Hallett and Scott Simmons, the group expanded it’s vision always keeping the core mission at the heart, to empower the film and video community in Nashville.

 Since re-launching the group in April of 2016 NFG has grown leaps and bounds.
 It has incorporated as a 501(c)(3) non profit organization.
 It has pulled in sponsors from leading industry companies such as Abel Cine, Blackmagic and G-Technology.
 2016 also saw the launch of the organizations workshop series that included topics such as lighting, VR/360 Video Capture and partnering with Kodak to allow attendees to learn how to use and operate actual film cameras!
 NFG has expanded its social presence by adding Instagram as a way to elevate the work that the Nashville creatives produce.
 All the images on the NFG Instagram account are re-posts of how the members in the community work.

-The core vision of NFG, to elevate the community through education, collaboration and inspiration, isn’t only lived out by doing, it’s realized by being, in the minds of its members and all who participate.
-If it is truly believed that the members are better together, then being an NFG member can play a vital role in the betterment of the Nashville and Middle Tennessee community.
+The core vision of NFG is the empower filmmakers to grow, give and create.
+This isn’t only lived out by doing, it’s realized by being, in the minds of its members and all who participate.
+If it is truly believed that we are better together, then being an NFG member can play a vital role in the betterment of the Nashville and the entire Tennessee community.